Lithuania's revenue from alcohol excise duties grow at slower pace in 2018

 down by 8.5%.

-the current parliament, in which the Lithuanian Farmers and Greens Union (LFGU)
+until 2017, but the current parliament, in which the Lithuanian Farmers and

 - 22.10.2018 В Вильнюсе и Риге прошли семинары в рамках общебалтийского проекта Upgrade2018!